Hotmoka/hotmoka/README.md

 Hotmoka is a framework for programming a network of communicating nodes, in a subset of Java called Takamaka.
 Nodes can belong to a blockchain or can be Internet of Things devices.

- The latest version of this document is available for free in Markdown, PDF, ePub and MOBI format, at <a href="https://github.com/Hotmoka/hotmoka/releases">https://github.com/Hotmoka/hotmoka/releases<a>.
+ The latest version of this document is available for free in PDF, ePub and MOBI format, at <a href="https://github.com/Hotmoka/hotmoka/releases">https://github.com/Hotmoka/hotmoka/releases<a>.

  <p align="center"><img width="100" src="pics/CC_license.png" alt="This documentation is licensed under a Creative Commons Attribution 4.0 International License"></p><p align="center">This document is licensed under a Creative Commons Attribution 4.0 International License.</p>